sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

 4. Set a default GitHub account be selecting the choesn account and press the **check symbol** button.

-Congrats!
+Success!
 You have learned to add, delete, and set default GitHub accounts on PyCharm.

 ---